xfaith4/Genesys-API-Explorer-2/README.md

 ## Usage

-1. Run the script using Windows PowerShell (the stub now loads `apps/OpsConsole/OpsConsole.psd1` and calls `Start-GCOpsConsole`):
+1. Run the script using Windows PowerShell (single entrypoint; it loads the bundled module manifests under `src/` and `apps/` and launches the UI):

    ```powershell
    .\GenesysCloudAPIExplorer.ps1